There are more than 250 colleges and universities in Canada.

 Visit Canadian Colleges and Universities for list of all colleges and universities in Canada.

 Many foreign nationals are under the impression that Immigration, Refugees and Citizenship Canada (IRCC) must issue a study permit when you obtain a Letter of Acceptance.
+This is absolutely NOT TRUE.
 No colleges/universities can influence IRCC’s decision and your study permit may still be refused even if you obtain a Letter of Acceptance from a college/university.